 What made you want to start skating distance?

 I wanted to increase my personal fitness, and it’s a great experience to skate with other skaters longer distances.

 Are there any distance skaters out there who inspire you?

 The top five skaters from the Big Wheel Blading 2018 Inline Skating Distance Challenge motivated me every day, especially Faust Núñez, who has driven me to new heights in the last four weeks of the Challenge.

-I’ve been tracking my kilometers for 5 to 6 years, but at first only very irregularly.
-In the first years I skated at irregular intervals 10 km per day, then I skated for many years at irregular intervals 20 km per day.
-In 2014 I skated my first 135 km tour, since then I regularly skate 20 to 40 km per day.
-2018 was my best year ever, I was motivated by the challenge and increased my daily kilometers more and more, depending on the weather from 20 km up to 80/90 km per day
+I’ve been tracking my kilometers for 5 to 6 years, but at first, only very irregularly.
+In the first years, I skated at irregular intervals of 10 km per day; then, I skated for many years at irregular intervals of 20 km per day.
+In 2014 I skated my first 135 km tour; I regularly skate 20 to 40 km per day.
+2018 was my best year ever; I was motivated by the challenge and increased my daily kilometers more and more, depending on the weather, from 20 km up to 80/90 km per day

 How had your approach to distance skating matured since you began?

-Every year I skate more and more and I participate in more and more skating events and skate camps.
+Every year I skate more and more, and I participate in more skating events and skate camps.

 How did you find the time to skate so many kilometers in 2018?